tristen/chart-to-map/README.md

 doesn't need to be styled but it does need to have layers pointing to the sources required.

-- **An XD file** The file can have any number of arbitrary objects.
+- **An SVG file** The file can have any number of arbitrary objects.
 The only layers the converter cares about are layers with names matching layer names in the style, followed by double underscore, followed by either `all` to represent all layers or a number to represent what zoom stop the style should